 ‘A LARGE discount is just a click away.
 Subscribe to our newsletter’ – most prospects will dig this.
 You get their valuable email addresses in return, which you can use to target them.
 Macy’s, the American department store chain, uses this type of discounting to make the visitors subscribe to their sales emails.

 This discounting technique goes deep root across your target audience by attracting prospects who were never really under your radar.
 A small discount to an existing customer for every customer referred is usually the way to kickstart this chain reaction.
 Referred customers are more likely to buy as they already have a good opinion about your brand (since they have been recommended by peers).
-Brands like Samsung offer massive rewards if you refer your friends and closed ones to purchase their products.
+Numerous brands offer massive rewards if you refer your friends and closed ones to purchase their products.

 Offering a discount on a customer’s first purchase makes them warm up to your business.
 They start thinking of you as highly customer-centric in your approach.
 Acquiring new customers have always been challenging as majority of the customers leave your website without placing an order.
 Such discounts serve as an incentive to complete those purchases.
 Here in a 50% discount offered by a brand for first time shoppers –